-Fast, Accurate, Reliable and Confidential Testing Services
+Fast, Accurate, and Confidential Paternity Tests Near You

 Fastest Labs of Marietta offers a range of quality paternity testing services from a clean and professional laboratory setting.
 We respect your privacy and can have your results within a relatively short amount of time.
 With excellent customer service, timeliness, and accuracy as our top priorities, we are establishing ourselves as the go-to lab testing service in Marietta.

 Why Take a Paternity Test?

 There are many reasons to take a paternity test: to confirm legal parenthood; to inherit assets; or to learn family history.
 Regardless of your reason for requesting the test, you can have peace of mind knowing you do not have to disclose this information to us, nor will we share it with anyone else.
 The results go to you and you alone, unless authorized by you to share with others.